tokengamedev/godot-android-plugin-template/template/README.md

 - Copy the script files into

 At the end it somewhat will look like this.
+> [!NOTE]
->⚓Note: This is just an example and can be changed as per your needs
+> This is just an example and can be changed as per your needs

 ```
 <Project Dir>